 If your product team isn’t asking the right product discovery questions, you're not developing a product, you’re gambling.
-Guesswork doesn’t win markets, and it sure as hell doesn’t impress customers.
-The brutal truth?
-If you can’t nail user needs, understand market dynamics, and validate your ideas, your product is dead on arrival.
-Every successful product manager knows discovery isn’t optional; it’s survival.
+Guesswork doesn’t win markets, and it doesn’t impress customers.
+The reality is simple: if you can’t define user needs, understand market dynamics, and validate your assumptions, your product is at risk before it ever launches.
+Experienced product leaders know discovery isn’t optional; it’s foundational.

 Below, we have several different categories of questions to use.